Menithal/ActionCameraPlugin/readme.md

 what you will see before you do.
 You can reverse this with the `reverseShoulder` config.
 - *FullBodyAction* - Front side view of your Liv Avatar.
 Turning your head moves the point of view similar to the shoulder view.
 You can reverse this with the `reverseShoulder` config.
 Can be turned off with `disableFBTCamera`.
 - *FirstPerson* - FPS view of the game.
 Smoothened, and similar to how the game would play, but you can turn on avatar visibility with `removeAvatarInsteadOfHead`.
 Can be turned off with `disableFPSCamera`.
-- *GunCam/Sights* - Down Sights view of the game when holding a weapon two handed, and looking down the sights.
+- *AimDownSights* - Down Sights view of the game when holding a weapon two handed, and looking down the sights.
 Shows avatar if
 `removeAvatarInsteadOfHead` is disabled.
 Can be turned off with `disableGunCamera`.
+Occurs only when in First Person
 - *Tactical* - Top down view of the game.
 Can be turned off with `disableFBTCamera`.
 Default off due to some bugs with liv.

-### Controlling Cameras and Gestures
+### Controlling Cameras and Command Gestures

 You direct the camera direction with head movement (for now) with your controllers behaving as keylocks You must be mostly pointing forwards with your controllers for commands to work..